zhouhufeng/FAVORannotator/README.md

 **Standard version and performance version of FAVORannotator**

-There are two versions of FAVORannotator: **standard,** and **performance**.
+There are two versions of FAVORannotator: **standard** and **performance**.
 The standard version (Figure 2) requires limited computational resources and works using modest computing hardware.
 This is especially useful when users need to have a stable local access of FAVORannotator for frequent functional annotation of large-scale variant sets while lacking powerful computing hardware.

 ![FAVORannotator Standard Version](https://github.com/zhouhufeng/FAVORannotator/blob/main/Docs/Tutorial/Figures/figure2.png)